 - Possibly no position determination with disconnected car battery

 The signal from a GPS transmitter can be switched off with special jamming devices.
-If the GPS system fails, tracking is no longer possible.
+If the GPS system fails, vehicle GPS tracking is no longer possible.
 A technical failure fortunately is a scenario with a low probability.
 It is more common for a vehicle to be parked in such a way that it cannot be tracked, for example in underground car parks.
 Depending on the model, some devices do not provide data when the car battery is disconnected.
 It is important to speak with your vehicle tracking provider regarding these shortcomings.

 Who Should Use a GPS Tracking System?